-First Off: What Is Cold Brewing?
+First Off – What Is Cold Brewing?

 Usually, cold brewing is contrasted to hot brewing with involves the filtration of hot water through coffee grounds, or iced coffee, which is hot coffee that’s heated down by ice.

-Since this is a slower process, the deep, most inner flavors of the coffee can be highlighted, which is one reason why so many coffee connoisseurs can’t get enough of it.
+Since this is a slower process, the deep, most intense flavors of the coffee can be highlighted, which is one reason why so many coffee connoisseurs can’t get enough of it.

 We recommend keeping your cold brew no longer than a week.
 Cold brew coffee can be kept fresh for a while if stored properly, unlike hot coffee which pretty much begins to spoil as soon as it begins cooling down.

 Who Cares About Grinders?

 There are several grind sizes that you can grind your coffee into, the range being anywhere from fine to coarse.
 The finer the grind, the smaller the coffee grounds are, the coarser the grounds, the larger the grounds are.
-For colder brewing, you’ll need a coarser grind.

 What Grind Do I Need For Cold Brewing?

 For cold brewing, you’ll need a grind that’s coarser in size.
 Having a coarser grind can secure the overall quality of your coffee’s flavor for a multitude of reasons.